 2. Once added, fill to the shoulder with a carrier oil and cap closed

 3. Roll between your palms to mix

-Apply to trouble areas before a workout to help alleviate any discomfort before it happens or after a workout on sore muscles as needed.
+Apply a few drops to trouble areas before a workout to help alleviate any discomfort before it happens or after a workout on sore muscles as needed.